Safe Trekking Information

 -

-Keep space between horses on the trek to avoid biting/kicking.
+Keep space between horses on the trek to avoid biting and kicking.
 You do not know the status of your horse within the herd dynamics.
 Your guide will share with you about your horses personality.

 -